 I started with the easy stuff.
 I picked out those that I loved and wanted to keep for sure.

 Then I went through and culled those that I knew I didn’t want.

-The others, they were trickier to decide on.
+Then I got to the ones that were trickier to decide on.

-I asked myself the logical questions
+I asked myself the logical questions:

 - Do I need it?